burning-river/toronto_cafes_closure/README.md

 chain cafes will be less susceptible to closures.
 This was validated in our data after performing chi-square contingency test where we compare the observed vs. expected distribution of cafe closures in chain vs. non-chain cafes.
-The discrepancy between the distributions is statistically significant (p−value = 1E-4).
-Chain cafes closed at only 9% rate compared to non-chain cafes at 31%.
+The discrepancy between the distributions is statistically significant ($p$ −value = 1E-4).
+Chain cafes closed at only 9% rate compared to non-chain cafes at 31% whereas the overall closure rate was 27%.

 Observed distribution of closure in chain vs. non-chain cafes